ghostypods/tic-tac-toe-app/README.md

     <li>Download the latest release</li>
     <li>Once downloaded, extract the .zip file</li>
     <li>Open the game (.exe file)</li>
+    <li>Your antivirus software may pop up a warning, but you can allow this game to run.
+I used pyinstaller for this, so that happens.</li>
     <li><strong>(Optional)</strong> Create a shortcut to the game, right-click on the game (.exe) file and click 'Create shortcut'.
 Drag the created shortcut to your desktop for easier access to open the game.</li>
 </ol>